En / Ru

 In addition to snow leopards, Pallas's cat (manul), argali and ibexes, the Sailugem National Park is also home to deer, Siberian musk deer, roe deer, sable, wolverine, ermine, weasel, wolf, lynx, fox and brown bears (which are listed in the Red List of the Altai Republic).

 The driver pulled over as he saw a rare bird.
-"Last week, with a group of ornithologists I looked for a rare species of birds that lives in our park," Denis grinned, "We even lured them with rotten meat – with no success.
+"Last week, with a group of ornithologists I looked for a rare species of bird that lives in our park," Denis grinned, "We even lured them with rotten meat — with no success.
 And now look!
 There is one, sitting right there just five meters away."

 Denis Malikov is a biologist.
 While we were climbing the very top of the mountain, he told me that even in high school he dreamed of working at the Hunting Supervision Department, which actually happened a bit later.
 He admitted that his job at the Sailugem National Park is much more interesting, there are various landscapes, interesting species to study, the rarest of which is the snow leopard, of course.